wavemotion-dave/DS994a/README.md

 * Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU core code plus some helpful consults.
 * Thanks to Pete Eberlein for his help debugging and some great ideas and a bit of code from his upcoming BuLWiP emulator.
 * Thanks to ti99iuc over on AtariAge for the original DS99/4a logo and to StephenJ for the updated 2.0 logo.
-* Thanks to Darryl Hirschler for the TI99 Keyboard Graphic.
+* Thanks to Darryl Hirschler for the TI99 Keyboard Graphics.
 * Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes as well as testing and providing feedback.

 Installation :